Alicia McCarthy: Mission School

-Style & materials
+Style and materials

 McCarthy creates abstract paintings that fuse the aesthetics of American punk with those of outsider artists (a style sometimes referred to as "urban rustic").
 She uses a variety of different kinds of paint (gouache, house paint, spray paint), often on found wood or paper and sometimes including text.
 Her radiating zigzags, interweaving lines, and stripes of bright colors have a handmade quality that appear as if they are moving with an internal energy.
 Found objects, text, and spray paint often make their way into these wood surfaces, so that McCarthy's colorful woven patterns and geometric blocks become personalized beyond their shapes.
 McCarthy's paintings are visually abstract, and yet her deceptively simple motifs — a weave or rainbow, for instance — are deeply personal and her works often include a clue of her personal and physical presence, such as the ring left by a coffee cup, print from a boot or a note written by the artist.

 Works

 She is best known for her weave paintings, in which multi-colored lines weave together.
 She is also known for her series of color wheels, composed of shattered and interlocking arcs of color.
-She was also one of fifteen Bay Artists commissioned by Facebook in 2015 to create a site specific spray paint mural for their new Frank Gehry-designed Menlo Park headquarters.
+She was also one of fifteen Bay Artists commissioned in 2015 by Meta (formerly Facebook Inc.) to create a site specific spray paint mural for their new Frank Gehry-designed Menlo Park headquarters.

+In 2018, McCarthy painted her largest-to-date mural (some eight stories high) on the side of the Proper Hotel in the Tenderloin District.
 McCarthy's recent work shows a selective color palette on mixed-media panels to create art that is both intense and playful.